harshilkandoi/report-submission-template/PROJECT2-GRAMINDIA/GRAMINDIA (Week 1).md

 most important resources farmers have.(Narayanamoorthy& n.d.)

-They lack at making alternate strategies in case of bad crops due to climate change, drought, flood, soil erosion, biodiversity, farmers lack at adapting and learning new technologies, inspiring young people to stay in rural areas and become future farmers.(“Challenges for Modern Agriculture” n.d.)
+They lack at making alternate strategies in case of bad crops due to climate change, drought, flood, soil erosion, biodiversity, farmers' lack at adapting and learning new technologies, inspiring young people to stay in rural areas and become future farmers.(“Challenges for Modern Agriculture” n.d.)

 **Requirements**

-1. A mechanism to better predict prices, weather and yeild
+1. A mechanism to better predict prices, weather and yield

 2. Better Access to modern farm equipment